Next (2020 TV series)

 Next (stylized as neXt) is a 2020 American science fiction crime drama television series created by Manny Coto for the Fox Broadcasting Company.
 Set to debut as a mid-season entry during the 2019–20 United States television season, it was delayed to the fall schedule of the 2020–21 television season due to the COVID-19 pandemic and premiered on October 6, 2020.
 The series was cancelled in October 2020, after two episodes had aired, but the remaining episodes were aired during the series's normal time slot.

+Next would be the second and final television series created by Coto, as he died of pancreatic cancer on July 9, 2023.

 Premise

 The series centers on the efforts of a homeland cybersecurity team to counter "a rogue AI with the ability to constantly improve itself".